Hazel Findlay and the next generation of climbing.

 How much time do you spend sport climbing/gym climbing vs. trad climbing now?
 Has that changed throughout the years?

-I mostly go from trip to trip, so I very rarely climb in the gym, just when I go home and the weather’s bad.
+I mostly go from trip to trip and I always squeeze in a Family Rock climbing vacation every year.
+I very rarely climb in the gym, just when I go home and the weather’s bad.
 I do sport climb a lot more now and I really enjoy it, it helps me get fitter, but it also helps me to appreciate my love of trad and adventure.
 After sport climbing for a few weeks I get really psyched to climb long routes, or be in the mountains or climbing choss, or be high above my gear, and this is great because you really do need to be psyched for those things!

 What is your favorite food (doesn’t have to be wall food at all, just in general)?